cosmos/ledger-cosmos-obsolete/README.md

 To install, please follow the build instructions in the following section.

-- Now go back to manager and search for Cosmos:
+- Now go back to manager and search for Tendermint:

 ![](docs/img/tendermint_app.png)